lambda-nvda/lambdaNvda/addon/doc/sr/readme.md

 current development release isn't included as it could have changes until it is flagged as stable or discarded as candidate.

+### Version 1.2.2 (stable)

+* Improved compatibility with WX Python version 4 (introduced with NVDA 2018.3).
+Warning related with wx.NewId() is no longer displayed in debug log.
+* Implemented guiHelper to enhance dialogs's appearance.
+* New languages.
+Updated translations.

+### Version 1.2.1a (stable)

+This update is intended to be a long-term support release.
+It means that until, at least, june 2018, it won't be released a version as stable as this.
+We do it to provide students maximum stability and to minimize the changes during the academical year.

+* New languages.
+Updated translations.

 ### Version 1.2.1 (stable)

 * Added compatibility with the way that NVDA 2017.3 uses to manage